Iker Lecuona: Garage Plus Interwetten (2017)

-He suffered serious back and collarbone injuries in a crash during pre-season testing at Jerez and missed the first two races of the 2017 season.
+Lecuona suffered serious back and collarbone injuries in a crash during pre-season testing at Jerez and missed the first two races of the 2017 season.
 That season Lecuona managed his first point-scoring race at world championship level in the second to last race in Malaysia.
 He finished 35th in the standings in this rookie Moto2 season.

 Swiss Innovative Investors (2018)

 In the last race of the season, the Valencian Community motorcycle Grand Prix, Lecuona achieved his first world championship podium, finishing 2nd after fellow KTM rider Miguel Oliveira.
 A further 10 finishes in the point scoring ranks, 6 of which being Top 10 finishes resulted in Lecuona placing 12th in the championship standings.

 American Racing (2019)

-2019 saw him achieve a 2nd podium finish on world championship level.
+2019 saw Lecuona achieve a 2nd podium finish on world championship level.
 At the 2019 Thailand motorcycle Grand Prix Lecuona finished 3rd after fellow KTM rider Brad Binder and Luca Marini.